seleniumbase/SeleniumBase/help_docs/syntax_formats.md

 <a id="sb_sf_04"></a>
 <h2><img src="https://seleniumbase.github.io/img/logo3b.png" title="SeleniumBase" width="32" /> 4.
 The "sb" pytest fixture (in class)</h2>

-The <code>sb</code> pytest fixture can also be used inside of a class.
-There is a slight change to the syntax because that means test methods must also include <code>self</code> in their argument definitions when test methods are defined.
-(The <code>self</code> argument represents the class object, and is used in every test method that lives inside of a class.)
+The <code translate="no">sb</code> pytest fixture can also be used inside of a class.
+There is a slight change to the syntax because that means test methods must also include <code translate="no">self</code> in their argument definitions when test methods are defined.
+(The <code translate="no">self</code> argument represents the class object, and is used in every test method that lives inside of a class.)
 Once again, no import statements are needed in your Python files for this to work.
-Here's an example of using the <code>sb</code> fixture in a test method that lives inside of a Python class:
+Here's an example of using the <code translate="no">sb</code> fixture in a test method that lives inside of a Python class:

 ```python
 class Test_SB_Fixture: